easy-chef/easy-chef.github.io/index.md

 ![](images/Mockup-Recipe.png)

-(An Individual Recipe page with React and Semantic made as of [M1](https://github.com/easy-chef/easy-chef/projects/1))
+(Below is an individual Recipe page with Meteor and React made as of [M1](https://github.com/easy-chef/easy-chef/projects/1))

 ![](images/Mockup-Recipe-react.png)